 How to Spot Alzheimer’s Disease: Signs of Progression

-Alzheimer’s can be a slow developing disease.
-Many individuals and their loved ones do not recognize the symptoms until the disease has reached mid level stages.
-It is always important to be on the lookout for Alzheimer’s.
+Alzheimer’s starts off as a slow developing disease.
+Many individuals and their loved ones do not recognize the symptoms initially until the disease has progressed to a mid-level stage, though if one is true to themself, they intuitively know something is not right.
+It is always important to be on the lookout for signs of Alzheimer’s.
 Spotting the disease early can significantly benefit you and your loved ones.

 The Progression of Alzheimer’s